craig-sd/JackboxGames/docs/index.md

 When you open Steam for the first time it will ask you to login or create a new account.
 If you alread have an account you can use it, otherwise click *Create Account*.

 <img src="../assets/images/SteamCreateAccount.png" alt="create account" width="200"/>

+## Accept Friend Invite

+Check your e-mail for the friend invite I sent you.
+Click the link to accept the invite.
+You will need your steam username and password to accept the invite.